oluceps/vaultix/doc/prerequisits.md

 `userborn` was introduced in [Aug 30 2024](https://github.com/NixOS/nixpkgs/pull/332719)

+Both avaliable in NixOS 24.11 or newer.

 Vaultix using systemd instead of old perl script for activating on system startup or switch.
-It meams that you need on `nixos-24.05` or newer version for using it.